CodeForPhilly/chime/docs/contributing/app-dev.md

 The application is built with [Streamlit](https://www.streamlit.io/), Streamlit requires:

-- Python 2.7.0 or later / Python 3.6.x or later
+- Python 3.6.x or later
 - PIP

 See [Streamlit's Getting Started guide](https://docs.streamlit.io/getting_started.html) for detailed information on prerequisites and setup